 Q: Do you have credentials?
 Should I trust you?

 My Master of Education degree in Developmental Disabilities is from the University of New Hampshire.
 I’ve taken many postgraduate courses over the years and am a certified special education teacher.
-I intentionally keep current with applied research to understand practices that are most effective in teaching specific skills and supporting kids in various environments.
+I intentionally keep current with applied research to understand practices that are most effective in teaching specific skills and supporting kids with particular needs in various environments.

 For more than 30 years, I’ve conspired with kids, parents, schools, agencies, colleges and businesses to design programs that prepare kids for the future they desire.
 Currently, I lead a five-year demonstration project funded by the PA Developmental Disabilities Council.